-Osceola Gold Inc.: Osceola Gold, Inc. to Launch Production at the Osceola Mining District
+Osceola Gold Inc.: Osceola Gold, Inc. to Launch Production at the Osceola Mining district

 With Regulatory Approval, Company Prepares Mine for Processing

-Osceola's management has mobilized for the initiation of Operations, as authorized by the BLM.
-Osceola has satisfied the surety bond which was increased $ 21,295 to a bond amount of $497,433.
-Management has secured a new trommel capable of recovering 100 tons gold and other precious metals per hour.
+Osceola's management has mobilized for the initiation of Operations, as authorized by the BLM. , Osceola has satisfied the surety bond which was increased $ 21,295 to a bond amount of $497,433.
+Management, in the process of recovering gold and other precious metals, has secured a new trommel capable of processing in the range of 100 tons of dirt per hour.

 Samples of dirt from this area were obtained and sent to Silver State Analytical to be tested.
 Samples have been completed and the samples were rich in gold ore that targeted where the digging should commence.
 Current mining ventures for the extraction of gold and precious metals following the tests conducted by Silver State Analytical, where bulk samples have yielded an average of 5 grams per ton processed.
 The Osceola Mining District encompasses an equivalent of 320 acres of mine-able gold bearing claims, including the 5 Alluvial Channels which run directly through the MAV claims.
 "Following thousands upon thousands of yards tested, and the leadership of highly skilled geologists, we are confident that we are on the paleochannel." stated Chris Tarquinio, Chief Executive Officer, Osceola Gold Inc. He concluded: "We are very excited to be moving forward.
 We've spent the time, money, and the effort necessary to locate the most abundant zone.
 I am looking forward with great anticipation for a bountiful production that the season should bring.